 |Third Party Domain Name Branding Policy||Trademark Problem/Infringement Reporting Process|

 |Third Party Event Branding Policy||Corporate Recognition Best Practices|

 |List of Apache Registered Trademarks||Social Media Best Practices|

-To help better explain how to use Apache brands, both for Apache projects as well as for others using Apache software in their organizations, we have some slide decks:
+Here are presentation that explain how to use Apache brands, for Apache projects and for others using Apache software in their organizations:

 Trademark law is a complicated subject, varying by country.
 Free and open source software projects - often developed by a broad collection of volunteers, and often copied/improved upon or used for services - sometimes struggle with properly using and enforcing their trademarks, especially in the face of sometimes fierce and fast-moving commercial companies looking to profit from this work.

-Here are a number of external links that you may find useful in learning about trademark law, as well as how trademarks apply to FOSS software like our many Apache software projects.
+Here are a number of external links that you may find useful in learning about trademark law and how trademarks apply to FOSS software like our many Apache software projects.

 |Paper or Article Title||Description of why this external link is interesting|